Immortal (professional wrestling): Dominance (2010–2011)

 On the October 14 edition of Impact!, the group adopted the name "Immortal" after a promo from new TNA World Heavyweight Champion Jeff Hardy, where he stated "We are Immortal, and we live forever."
 Hogan would once again start using the "Hollywood" moniker he used while a member of the nWo.
 Bischoff revealed that it had all been an elaborate plan to take complete control of the company.
 He revealed that he had tricked Carter into signing over the company to him and Hogan a week earlier when Carter thought she signed the paperwork to fire Abyss.
 Also that night, Immortal formed an alliance with Ric Flair's Fortune.
 At Turning Point, the alliance of Immortal and Fortune scored a clean sweep when Fortune defeated EV 2.0 in a ten-man tag team match, Abyss defeated D'Angelo Dinero in a lumberjack match, Jeff Jarrett defeated Samoa Joe, and Jeff Hardy retained the TNA World Heavyweight Championship in a match against Matt Morgan.
 On the following edition of Impact!, Hogan presented Hardy with a new design of the TNA World Heavyweight Championship, which he dubbed the TNA Immortal Championship.

 Dixie Carter returned on the November 25 edition of Reaction, informing Hogan and Bischoff that a judge had filed an injunction against the two on her behalf over not having signatory authority, indefinitely suspending Hogan from TNA.
-Two weeks later Bischoff declared that the alliance of Immortal and Fortune needed all the belts in TNA to use as a leverage against Carter.
-On the December 23 edition of Impact!
-Ric Flair hired Rob Terry to take over Matt Morgan's old spot as the bodyguard of Immortal and Fortune as a whole.
-At Genesis Fortune's members won the TNA X Division and TNA World Tag Team Championships, while Abyss brought the TNA Television Championship to Immortal, after defeating Douglas Williams, meaning that the alliance of Immortal and Fortune momentarily held all the male titles in TNA.
-At the same event Matt Hardy made his TNA debut as Immortal's surprise opponent for Rob Van Dam and defeated him, thus preventing him from getting a shot at his brother Jeff's TNA World Heavyweight Championship.
-In the advertised main event of the evening Mr. Anderson defeated Matt Morgan in a number one contender's match.
-However, immediately afterwards Eric Bischoff, trying to capitalize on Anderson's fatigue, announced that he would be getting his shot at Jeff Hardy straight away.
-After interference from Morgan, Mick Foley, Matt Hardy, Van Dam and Bischoff, Anderson defeated Jeff Hardy to become the new TNA World Heavyweight Champion.
+Two weeks later, Bischoff declared that the alliance of Immortal and Fortune needed all of the championships in TNA to use as a leverage against Carter.
+On the December 23 edition of Impact!, Ric Flair hired Rob Terry to take over Morgan's old position as the bodyguard of Immortal and Fortune as a whole.

+At Genesis, Fortune member Kazarian defeated Jay Lethal to win the TNA X Division Championship, while James Storm and Robert Roode defeated The Motor City Machine Guns to win the TNA World Tag Team Championship.
+Abyss also won the TNA Television Championship by defeating Douglas Williams, meaning that the alliance of Immortal and Fortune momentarily held all the male championships in TNA.
+At the same event, Matt Hardy made his TNA debut as Immortal's surprise opponent for Rob Van Dam and defeated him, thus preventing Van Dam from getting a shot at his brother Jeff's TNA World Heavyweight Championship.
+In the show's advertised main event, Mr. Anderson defeated Morgan to become the number one contender for the TNA World Heavyweight Championship.
+Immediately following the match, Bischoff - trying to capitalize on Anderson's fatigue - announced that the title match would take place straight away; Anderson defeated Hardy to become the new TNA World Heavyweight Champion following interference from Morgan, Mick Foley, Matt Hardy, Van Dam and Bischoff.